-This issue is extremely relevant because the return performance of the pension fund sector has so far been rather disappointing: the annual weighted3 average real yield net of asset management fees was 2.2% since its introduction (see Figure 2).
-Real yields are calculated as nominal yields less year-on-year inflation.
+ment fees was 2.1% since its introduction (see Figure 2).
+Real yields are calculated as nominal yields deflated by year-on-year inflation.
+Including estimates for the year 2005, the historical average would rise from 2.1% to 2.9%.
 It should be noted that there is considerable uncertainty regarding the quality of the data, but we have no reason to believe that there is a systematic bias in the figures.

-Figure 2: The yield performance of the pension fund sector (second pillar)
+The yield performance of the pension fund sector (second pillar)